lachlanstephen/minitalk_42/README.md

 <h3>Mark: 115/100</h3>

 `minitalk`, a project in ring 2 of the 42 Cursus, is one of the introductory projects for the bigger UNIX projects later in the cursus.
 Students had the choice between `minitalk` and `pipex`.
-The purpose of minitalk is to code a small data exchange program using UNIX signals, by means of a client server communication program.
+The purpose of `minitalk` is to code a small data exchange program using UNIX signals, by means of a client server communication program.

-<h3>Compiling the program</h3>
+<h3>Running the program</h3>

 <p>To compile and run the program, run the following commands:</p>